 How much does an Aardwolf trophy cost?

 The pricing of any trophy is subject to the costing stipulated per taxidermy order, quantity of trophies and preferred mounting options, along with additional requirements.
-Should you wish to receive a quotation prior to the hunt, the taxidermist can generate such for you.

-How long does an aardwolf trophy take?
+How long does an Aardwolf trophy take?

 The time it takes a taxidermist to mount an animal might range from days to weeks, and possibly several months, depending on the quantity of trophies per taxidermy order, the display preferences, and volumes of client trophies to be produced, simultaneously, per production schedule.

-The completion and packing timeframe combined, ranges from 8-12 months.
 This depends largely on the “what, how, when” factors.
 A taxidermy order also only becomes available for production scheduling upon receipt of the required deposit and trophy mounting instructions.

-More of our products
+More from our galleries

 Life-form Taxidermy